-Soils are very shallow to shallow in depth (4-20 inches).
-The surface soils textures range from loamy sand, fine sandy loam, loam, cobbly fine sandy loam, gravelly sandy loam or channery fine sandy loam.
-The surface layer texture is usually a fine sandy loam or loamy sand with clay ranging from 8 to 15%.
-Depth of the top horizon ranges from 1 to 4 inches.
-The subsoils are loamy textured.
-The subsurface can be sandy clay loam, fine sandy loam, loam, and/or clay loam with approximately 14-31% clay.
-The most common parent materials are eolian deposits over residuum weathered from sandstone; eolian deposits derived from sandstone; colluvium over residuum weathered from sandstone; or residuum weathered from sandstone and shale.
+Soils are very shallow to shallow in depth (6-20 inches).
+The surface soils textures range from very fine sandy loam, sandy clay loam to clay loam.
+Some gravels or stones may be present on the surface.
+The surface layer texture is usually a very stony sandy clay loam or very fine sandy loam ranging from 18 to 24%.
+Depth of the top horizon ranges from 1 to 3 inches.
+The subsoils are loamy or clayey textured.
+The subsurface can be is most commonly gravelly fine sandy loam, very gravelly clay loam, or clay loam, with approximately 18-40% clay.
+Subsoils can have so gravels and/stones in it.
+The most common parent materials are eolian deposits over residuum weathered from sandstone; eolian deposits derived from sandstone; colluvium over residuum weathered from sandstone or sandstone and shale; and residuum weathered from shale.
 The soil moisture and temperature regimes are ustic aridic and mesic respectively.